-"Immediate family member" means a spouse, child, stepchild, parent, brother, sister, grandparent, grandchild, foster parent, stepbrother, stepsister, or stepparent, son-in-law, daughter-in-law, or parent-in-law.
+"Immediate family member" means a spouse, child, stepchild, parent, brother, sister, grandparent, great grandparent, grandchild, foster parent, foster child, stepbrother, stepsister, or stepparent, son-in-law, daughter-in-law, or parent-in-law, grandparent-in-law. (stepfamily members are included in these definitions) "Immediate relative" means a nephew, niece, aunt/great aunt, uncle/great uncle, brother-in-law, or sister-in-law.

-"Immediate relative" means a nephew, niece, aunt, uncle, great grandparent, brother-in-law, or sister-in-law.
+"Internal Moonlighting" refers to Voluntary, compensated, medically related work (not related with training requirements) performed within the institution in which the resident/fellow is in training or at any of its related participating sites.

-"Internal Moonlighting" refers to Voluntary, compensated, medically-related work (not related with training requirements) performed within the institution in which the resident is in training or at any of its related participating sites.
+"Institute" refers to the CAMC Health Education and Research Institute, Inc.

-"Institute" refers to the CAMC Health Education and Research Institute, Inc. "IRB" refers to an Institutional Review Board.
+"IRB" refers to an Institutional Review Board.